biomarkersParkinson/.github/profile/README.md

 | 0.2   | `<float>` | `<float>` | ... |
 | 0.3   | `<float>` | `<float>` | ... |

-In order to get those time series in a neat, usable way, a parsing and preprocessing workflow is needed for each data format:
+To get those time series in a neat, usable way, a parsing and preprocessing workflow is needed for each data format:

 ```mermaid
 graph TD;